2023 Solar Incentives Guide for Joliet, IL - Tax Credits & Rebates

 How much will solar panels save me on my electric bill in Joliet annually?

-Solar energy is renewable — by switching where you get your energy, you can help reduce the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 450 pounds annually, or roughly 9,000 pounds in 20 years.
+Solar energy is renewable — by changing where you get your energy, you help lessen the strain on our planet's resources.
+A solar system can also lower your home's CO2 emissions by 450 pounds annually, or roughly 9,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.